openkruise/openkruise.io/docs/user-manuals/workloadspread.md

 In particular, for `StatefulSet`, WorkloadSpread supports manage its subsets only when `scale up`.
 The order of `scale down` is still controlled by StatefulSet controller.
 The subset management of StatefulSet is based on ordinals of Pods, and more details can be found [here](https://github.com/openkruise/kruise/blob/f46097db1fa5a4ed9c002eba050b888344884e11/pkg/util/workloadspread/workloadspread.go#L305).

-Since Kruise `1.5.0`, WorkloadSpread supports `customized workloads that have [scale sub-resource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#scale-subresource)`.
+Since Kruise `1.5.0`, WorkloadSpread supports `customized workloads` that have [scale sub-resource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#scale-subresource).

 ## Demo